MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

     | 2 |  SO49173 | 1 | 2021-01-01 | Linda Alvarez | Mountain-200 Silver, 38 | 1 | 2071.4197 | 165.7136 |
     | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... |

-    The code you ran has loaded the data from the CSV files in the **bronze** folder into a Spark dataframe, and then displayed the first few rows of the dataframe.
+    The code you ran loaded the data from the CSV files in the **bronze** folder into a Spark dataframe, and then displayed the first few rows of the dataframe.

     > **Note**: You can clear, hide, and auto-resize the contents of the cell output by selecting the **...** menu at the top left of the output pane.